PERIOD (TITIK)

 (Compound verb.
 No need for comma to separate the words fight and scream.)

-Benar: They would argue over money and scream about his late nights.
+Benar: They would argue over money and scream about his late

 With Subordinate Clauses